ShemmyYo/AdoBoutigue/README.md

 #### Keywords

-I've identified some appropriate keywords to align with my site, that should help users when searching online to find my page easily from a search engine.
+Keywords have been identified to align with my site, that should help users when searching online to find my page easily from a search engine.
 This included a series of the following keyword types

 - Short-tail (head terms) keywords
 - Long-tail keywords

-I also played around with [Word Tracker](https://www.wordtracker.com) a bit to check the frequency of some of my site's primary keywords (only until the free trial expired).
+META:
+Board games
+Tabletop games
+Card games
+Strategy games
+Family board games
+Classic board games
+Board game store
+Board game shop
+Game night
+Board game collection
+Party games
+Role-playing games (RPGs)
+Board game accessories
+Board game reviews
+Board game recommendations

+For the Homepage:
+"Discover the Best Selection of Board Games Online.
+Shop Now for Family Fun, Strategy, and Classic Titles.
+Find Your Next Adventure!"

+For a Category Page (e.g., Strategy Board Games):
+"Explore a World of Strategy Board Games – From Chess to Eurogames.
+Upgrade Your Game Night with Our Collection of Engaging Titles."

+For a Product Page (e.g., "Catan: Settlers of Catan Board Game"):
+"Get Ready to Conquer Catan!
+Shop the Classic 'Settlers of Catan' Board Game.
+Build, Trade, and Win in this Award-Winning Title."

+For a Blog Post (e.g., "Top 10 Board Games for Family Game Night"):
+"Planning a Family Game Night?
+Discover Our Top 10 Board Games for Unforgettable Fun.
+Start the Countdown to Laughter and Memories!"

 #### Sitemap